Urbanism Next

 Shift in Modes

-The growth of transportation network companies (TNCs) in the past several years has impacted travel behavior, with preliminary research suggesting that TNCs are among the factors impacting transit ridership.
+The growth of transportation network companies (TNCs) has impacted travel behavior, with preliminary research suggesting that TNCs are among the factors impacting transit ridership.
 If AVs lower travel costs, potential modal shifts may occur depending on trip distance and purpose.

 Future Changes